stan-dev/design-docs/designs/0004-closures-fun-types.md

 ## Changes to Standard Functions

 Allow functions to be defined in any scope.
-Allow function definitions and lambda expressions to capture variables in scope by references.
+Allow function definitions and lambda expressions to capture variables in scope by value.

 Deprecate the functions block;  functions declared there can be declared in the transformed data block.

 Standard function definitions of the form